SignalingDynamics-USTUTT/SignalingDynamics-USTUTT.github.io/_pages/people.md

 #### You?

 Our lab is expanding!
-Please visit <a href="/join.md">Join Us</a> for more information.
+Please <a href="/join.md">click here</a> for more information.